Ang3lFir3/Chewie/readme.md

 This will tell nuget to install the following nugets to the specified folder.
 Install_To will create the folder if it does not already exist.

+### version_packages
+usage => version_packages

+The default behaviour of Chewie is to put packages into folders that do not include the version number.
+You can opt out of this behavior and have the default NuGet behavior of versioning folders by adding this to the top of your .NugetFile .

 ### chew
 usage => chew <name> [-v/-version <version_to_install>] [-s/-source <some_nuget_feed_url>]
 example => chew 'ninject'